Bispectral index: Calculation

 Bispectral index monitor indicating a nearly isoelectric pattern of electroencephalographic activity.

 The bispectral index is a statistically based, empirically derived complex parameter.
 It is a weighted sum of several electroencephalographic subparameters, including a time domain, frequency domain, and high order spectral subparameters.
-The BIS™ monitor provides a single dimensionless number, which ranges from 0 (equivalent to EEG silence) to 100.
-A BIS™ value between 40 and 60 indicates an appropriate level for general anesthesia, as recommended by the manufacturer.
-The BIS™ monitor thus gives the anesthetist an indication of how "deep" under anesthesia the patient is.
+The BIS monitor provides a single dimensionless number, which ranges from 0 (equivalent to EEG silence) to 100.
+A BIS value between 40 and 60 indicates an appropriate level for general anesthesia, as recommended by the manufacturer.
+The BIS monitor thus gives the anesthetist an indication of how "deep" under anesthesia the patient is.
 Additionally, BIS values less than 40 for greater than 5 minutes have been associated with increased risk of stroke (hazard ratio of 3.23), MI (1.94) and death (1.41).

-The essence of the BIS™ system is to take a complex signal (the EEG), analyse it, and process the result into a single number.
+The essence of BIS is to take a complex signal (the EEG), analyse it, and process the result into a single number.
 Several other systems claim to be able to perform the same thing.
 The recent availability of cheap, fast computer processors has enabled great advances in this field.
 When a subject is awake, the cerebral cortex is very active, and the EEG reflects vigorous activity.
 When asleep or under general anesthesia, the pattern of activity changes.
 Overall, there is a change from higher-frequency signals to lower-frequency signals (which can be shown by Fourier analysis), and there is a tendency for signal correlation from different parts of the cortex to become more random.

-As with other types of EEG analysis, the calculation algorithm that the BIS™ monitor uses is proprietary, although it has been successfully reverse engineered.
+As with other types of EEG analysis, the calculation algorithm that the BIS monitor uses is proprietary, although it has been successfully reverse engineered.